 Vintage main lobby views:

-The stairs on the house left (west) end of the lobby.
+Another view of the house left stairs.
 It's a 1930 Mott Studios photo in the California State Library's set # 001387250.

 A north wall detail near the house left stairs.
 The main ladies lounge is off to the left.
 The 1930 Mott Studios photo is in the California State Library set # 001407754.
 The men's lounge is under the stairs at the other end of the lobby.
 See the page on the main lounges for photos.